Megalechis thoracata: Care in captivity

-Tank Setup: They need a soft sand substrate, as they are bottom dwellers that spend lots of time digging around for food.
-The soft sand is essential, as other coarse grained or abrasive substrates can irritate the fish's sensitive barbels, and even cause them to fall off.
+Tank Setup: They require a soft sand substrate, as they are bottom dwellers that can often be observed foraging/searching for food.
+A gentle substrate is essential, as other coarse grained or abrasive substrates can irritate the fish's sensitive barbels, and even cause them to fall off.
 To thrive in the aquarium, they need a minimum tank size of 55 US liquid gallons, but as a rule of thumb for this fish, the larger the tank, the better.
-They also like to live in groups of at least five, but still do fine alone or in pairs.
-Hoplo Catfish need hiding places, usually in the form of rocks, wood and platns, such as variations of Anubias, valisineria, java fern and micranthemum.
+They are semi-social creatures that prefer to be kept in groups of at least five, but still seem content alone or in pairs.
+The spotted hoplo catfish needs hiding places, usually in the form of rocks, wood and plants, such as variations of Anubias, valisineria, java fern and micranthemum.
 Floating plants are also appreciated, as they provide extra cover.